vamsipvv/CodeWreck2k17/README.md

 Conducted in Codechef platform.
 Consists of three rounds.
 Round 0 is code debugging
-Round 1 and Round 2 are coding rounds in Codechef
+Round 1 and Round 2 are coding rounds in Codechef.
+All the materials and questions with test cases provided here.